CarlG96/portfolio-project-5-frontend/MANUAL_TESTS.md

     * Test: The 'Click here to create an Event!' button should direct the user to the Create Event Page.
     * Result: The user is directed there.

-    * Test: When loadi the page as a logged-out user, the loading spinner for the buttons should appear.
+    * Test: When loading the page as a logged-out user, the loading spinner for the buttons should appear.
     * Result: The loading spinner appears.

     * Test: When loading the page as a logged-in user, the loading spinner for the buttons should appear.
     * Result: The loading spinner appears.

-    * Lighthouse check:

     * Responsiveness check: Responsive across a wide range of devices.